stnamjef/SimpleNN/README.md

 ## Examples

+- Download [MNIST](http://yann.lecun.com/exdb/mnist/) first, and put them in the project folder where "main.cpp" is located.

-- Construct LeNet-5 with batch normalization
+- Construct LeNet-5 with batch normalization.

 ```c++
 #pragma once